 Activity: City tour, Trekking

 Very warm ‘Namaste’ (welcome in Nepali) for your great journey with us.
 We will meet at the Kathmandu, Tribhuvan International Airport and would drive to your hotel.
-As you get ease and freshen up after your long fight, we humbly request you to visit at our office for a briefing about your program.
-You will have meeting with your trekking guide and discuss about the equipment needed for the trekking and we will process for the trekking permits.
-If you arrive at night we will have same discussion in next day morning after your breakfast.
+As you get ease and freshen up after your long fight, we humbly request you to visit our office for a briefing about your program.
+You will have a meeting with your trekking guide and discuss the equipment needed for the trekking and we will process for the trekking permits.
+If you arrive at night we will have the same discussion in the next day morning after your breakfast.

 After having your breakfast in Kathmandu, we can drive you to the Domestic Airport to take a 25 minutes flight to Pokhara or if you wish to explore Nepal more you can take a Tourist bus to Pokhara about 6-7 hour.
 The drive includes short stops for lunch and breakfast and guarantees the enjoyment of charming beauty all the way around.
-In the evening, you can go for a boating trip on Phewa Lake on your own or just walk in the famous lake side street and enjoy the dinner with the great view.
+In the evening, you can go for a boating trip on Phewa Lake on your own or just walk in the famous lakeside street and enjoy the dinner with the great view.

 After having the breakfast morning, your journey for Annapurna Jomsom Muktinath trek begins.
 A car drive for about 1 and half hour through large village Lumle brings you to Nayapul.
 The trek starts from here, dropping at first on a staircase and then traversing high above the river on a wide stone-paved trail to a large and prosperous town Birethanti.
 The trail follows the main street of Birethanti, winding through the bamboo forests and past waterfalls with plunge pools appealing you for a refreshing swim.
 Beyond a pasture used by pony caravans, the trail reaches a small village Sudami, where you can have your lunch.
-After lunch climb steadily up the side of the valley to reach Hille (1510m) and after a short waking you will arrive Tikhedunga.
-Over night sleep in Tikhedhunga.
+After lunch climb steadily up the side of the valley to reach Hille (1510m) and after a short walking, you will arrive Tikhedunga.
+Overnight sleep in Tikhedhunga.

 The trail crosses the Tikhedunga River on a suspension bridge, then drops and crosses the Bhurungdi Khola on a large bridge at 1520m.
 The trail ascends on a stone staircase that is said to have more than 3300 steps.
 The unrelenting staircase continues to the large Magar village of Ulleri (2080m).
 From Ulleri the trail gently climbs through pastures and cultivated fields.
 You walk up beside the cascading river through refreshingly cool oak and Rhododendron forest.
-There is a hut with water and a small camp site about 1 hr. above Ulleri.
+There is a hut with water and a small campsite about 1 hr. above Ulleri.
 The trail crosses two sparkling clear streams, a small ridge, and another stream before making a short climb to Nangathanti (2460m).
 Nangathanti will be our spot for a little rest and lunch.
 In winter the trail can be covered with snow.
 From Nangthanti about one hour trek climbs to Ghorepani at 2750m.
 At the top of the Ghorepani pass, we will have our camping.

 Most people rise before dawn the following day to make the early-morning excursion to Poon Hill (3210m), one of the best Himalaya viewpoints in Nepal, provides an unobstructed view of the sunrise over the high Himalayas.
 The spectacular panorama stretches from Dhaulagiri I (8167m), Annapurna I (8091m) and other small Himalayas as Tukuche, Nilgiri, Annapurna South, Hiuchhuli, Tarke Kang etc. Gangapurna (7454m), Lamjung Himal (6986m) and the Mt.
 Fishtail (Machhapuchhre 6997m) pour you their beauty.
 Watching the beautiful sunrise is a defining moment with lots of pleasure and tranquility.